Shlackka/guess-the-god/README.md

     The images are central to the quiz, helping users associate visual characteristics with each god.
     - All god images were created with the help of **[ChatGPT](https://chatgpt.com/?oai-dm=1)**.

+  - ### Languages Used
+    - **HTML5**: Used for structuring the content of the web pages.
+HTML5 provides the semantic elements and structure necessary for a well-organized and accessible web application.
+    - **CSS3**: Used for styling the web pages.
+CSS3 ensures that the application has a visually appealing and consistent design.
+It includes the use of Flexbox and Grid for layout, and media queries for responsiveness.
+    - **JavaScript**: Used for adding interactivity to the web application.
+JavaScript powers the game's logic, user interactions, dynamic content updates, and animations.
+    Aswell as the use of modules to improve readability and scalability in the future.
+    - **Markdown**: Used to write the README.

   - ### Wireframes

 Please see below the original mockups of the site made using Balsamiq Wireframes.